 .
 For more details, see the multi-CDN

 How it’s done?
 Simply prefix all your images with:

 https://res.cloudinary.com/<your cloudinary cloud name>/image/fetch/

 Both URLs return the exact same image, only the second one is cached and delivered through fast, localized CDNs and not via your local web server.
 Better experience to your users.
 Lower load on your server.
 Lower hosting costs.

 You can use this method to create different sized thumbnails for the same photo.
 For example, creating a 150x150 crop focused on Jennifer’s face ('g_face') and with rounded corners of 20 pixels ('r_20') generates the following beautiful image:

 Note that if the image behind the original URL changes, Cloudinary will automatically update the images and videos embedded in your site and all its resized versions.

-To summarize, any blogger and any website owner can now deliver its website’s images through a CDN and seamlessly create smartly resized and cropped images in any dimension.
+To summarize, any blogger and any website owner can now optimize and deliver images faster through a CDN for images and seamlessly create smartly resized and cropped images in any dimension.
 All that by just adding the Cloudinary resource URL as a prefix to all images and videos.

 You can also refer to this Visual Web

 resource for Image Delivery and CDN.